d1823/blog/articles/using-ddcutil-with-pop-os-launcher.md

-[//]: # (TITLE: Hooking ddcutil with Pop!_OS applications launcher)
+[//]: # (TITLE: Using ddcutil with Pop!_OS Applications Launcher)
-[//]: # (DESCRIPTION: Hooking ddcutil with Pop!_OS applications launcher)
+[//]: # (DESCRIPTION: Using Pop!_OS Applications Launcher to control the brightness of my screen)
 [//]: # (DATE: 2021-10-03)

-In the article [Controlling my screen using MCCS](https://1823.pl/#using-mccs-to-control-brightess-of-my-screen) I've shown how to use ddcutil to change both contrast and brightness of your monitor without touching its physical controls.
+In the article [Controlling my screen using MCCS](#controlling-my-screen-using-mccs) I've shown how to use ddcutil to change both contrast and brightness of your monitor without touching its physical controls.
 Here, I want to show you how I got it hooked with Pop!_OS (or any DE, really) application launcher for ease of use.

 Most Desktop Environments allow the user to quickly launch an application by showing a launcher.
 Whether it's something similiar to macOS's Spotlight, or Windows's Menu Start, it will allow you to launch a new application with just a few keystrokes.